Maternity and Childbirth Services in Staten Island, NY

-Nearly nine out of 10 women in the U.S. take at least one medication when they are pregnant.
+Nearly nine out of 10 women in the U.S. take at least one medication while they are pregnant.
 That includes prescription drugs and over-the-counter (OTC) remedies for common ailments, such as colds, heartburn, and muscle pain.
 A growing number of women take these medications during the first three months of pregnancy, which is an important time in fetus development.

 What might this mean for a baby's health?
 Unfortunately, experts aren't always sure.
 A few drugs, such as some that treat depression or skin problems, have been found to cause birth defects.
 Widely used OTC medications also may harm the fetus.
-Aspirin, for example, may impair the fetus' blood flow when taken in the last three months of pregnancy.
+Aspirin, for example, may impair fetal blood flow when taken in the last three months of pregnancy.

 Always talk with your healthcare provider to find out more information.
-Expand your knowledge about drug safety during pregnancy with this quiz
+Expand your knowledge about drug safety during pregnancy with this quiz.

 The Best Medication Choice